Residency Program

 Dear Prospective Residents,

-Batoul AounThanks so much for your interest in our program!
+Thanks so much for your interest in our program!
 We are excited to share with you why we love training here.
-Firstly, to introduce ourselves —Batoul Aoun is the chief resident and Corey Post and Nathan McCammon are the co-assistant chief residents, who will assume the chieftaincy in 2023-2024.
-Batoul comes to us by way of Lake Erie College of Osteopathic Medicine in Erie, Pennsylvania; Corey from the University of Arkansas for Medical Sciences in Little Rock, Arkansas; and Nathan from the University of Texas Southwestern Medical Center in Dallas, Texas.
-Like many of our co-residents, we interviewed broadly across the country and could not help but be drawn to the culture, academic environment, program design, and most importantly, the people at the University of Michigan Department of Pathology.
+First, to introduce ourselves — Corey Post and Nathan McCammon are the co-chief residents and Ashley Brent is the assistant chief resident.
+Corey joins us from the University of Arkansas for Medical Sciences in Little Rock, Arkansas; Nathan from the University of Texas Southwestern Medical Center in Dallas, Texas; and Ashley from The Ohio State University.
+As you can see, we’re all transplants to the state of Michigan, and despite interviewing broadly across the country, there are many reasons we each felt Michigan Medicine was the best place to train.
+We could not help but be drawn to the culture, academic environment, program design, and most importantly, the people at the University of Michigan Department of Pathology.

-Nathan McCammonFinally, but certainly not least, our Michigan Pathology residents constantly amaze us.
-They are some of the kindest, funniest, most helpful, and supportive people that we know, and we are grateful every single day to be working with them.
+Finally, but certainly not least, our fellow Michigan Pathology residents constantly amaze us.
+They are some of the kindest, funniest, most helpful, and most supportive people that we know, and we are grateful every single day to be working with them.

 We would love to tell you more about the program, answer any questions you might have, or just get to know you a little bit better.
 Feel free to reach out to us via the e-mail links below.